color-theory/simple-ocr-test/docs/plan.md

 	* html will output in a grid of 50x50 for each character, 10 chars wide
 	* This will allow us to know the x and y coords of the upper left corner of each character based on their order in the dom
 	* Need to figure out how to actually capture each pixel of the screen from the location coords + 50,50 and render each pixel to an image
+	* Actually, perhaps we don't need to generate an image to extract the pixel data from each rendered character.
+If we can get the pixel data from the screen to generate the image, we could probably just write that pixel data directly into the data for the next step?
+		* Yes, so using the html5 canvas API, we can forgo the image generation and simply get the pixel data we need.
 * Extract the pixel data as features for each character
 	* For each character, analyze each pixel and record it in order as a single vector.
 	* for example if I had a 4x4 image of the letter A, it would be an array with a length of 16 elements, each representing a single pixel.